SCMcoding/S.M.L-Official-Website/README.md

 1/14/2021: Website V01 is updated into V02.
 Fixed buttons for the contact page / More detail's and frames added to the website

+1/17/2021: Website v03 is released.
+The website is now compatable with mobile devices

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Current bugs:

-* the website is only compatable on computers and ipads, but not compatable with phones
+* contact page buttons are not centered when the website is viewed on mobile version

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------